 - Costco: Shop mid-week to catch fresh markdowns and use the Costco app to track deals.

 - Both: Compare prices using apps like Flipp to ensure you’re getting the best deal.
+Consult our Ultimate Shopping Calendar for a monthly breakdown of what to buy when.

 Lifestyle Considerations: Which Club Suits You?